-Another strategy to reduce consumption could be to apply Low Power Listening mechanisms like the ones listed for other wireless sensor technologies in [30].
-The paper presents three main categories: scheduled, protocols with Common Active Periods and asynchronous MAC.
-However, from our point of view, the use of these proposals or a store-and-forward solution implies a drastic change to the bearer, network and transport layers of BLE mesh standard.
+Another strategy to reduce consumption could be to apply low power listening mechanisms like the ones listed for other wireless sensor technologies in [30].
+This article presents three main categories: 1) scheduled; 2) protocols with common active periods; and 3) asynchronous MAC.
+However, from our point of view, the use of these proposals or a store-and-forward solution implies a drastic change to the bearer, network, and transport layers of BLE mesh standard.
 So, most of them cannot be directly used in BLE mesh.

-Thus, all of this background generates the main motivation behind BMADS: to demonstrate that, with some tweaks, BLE mesh can still be considered as a general purpose technology for the IoT and IIoT.
+Thus, all of this background generates the main motivation behind BMADS: to demonstrate that, with some tweaks, BLE mesh can still be considered as a general-purpose technology for the IoT and IIoT.
 However, this comes with some major challenges.
 First, the proposal should be based on real devices and measures.
 Second, the proposal should allow high energy savings in BLE mesh networks.
 And, third, the proposal should not modify the core of the standard as other approaches do.
 We consider this an essential point because in this way it can be more easily adopted by the industry.

-We leave out of the scope of the paper considering other proposals, like RFC7668 [31] which adapts IPv6 to BLE or like [32] which presents a novel architecture for IPv6 over BLE mesh networks.
-The first is an adaptation based on connection mode and BLE mesh is based on the transmission of broadcast messages.
+We leave out of the scope of this article considering other proposals, like RFC7668 [31] which adapts IPv6 to BLE or like [32] which presents a novel architecture for IPv6 over BLE mesh networks.
+The first is an adaptation based on connection mode and BLE mesh is based on the TX of broadcast messages.
 And, the second uses continuous scan mode, so the energy consumption is still high.

-Therefore, we propose to use the Asynchronous Dynamic Scanning (ADS) mechanism of BMADS to reduce the energy consumption of the mesh network.
+Therefore, we propose to use the asynchronous dynamic scanning (ADS) mechanism of BMADS to reduce the energy consumption of the mesh network.
 This mechanism introduces a scanning duty cycle in the relay procedure.
-It is based on the generation of a control message sequence to put the relays into continuous scan, preparing them for the transmission of data.
-In summary, BMADS main contribution is a reduction in energy consumption of relay nodes up to 98 %, much more than the 50 % claimed by solutions like Greenlink.
+It is based on the generation of a control message sequence to put the relays into continuous scan, preparing them for the TX of data.
+In summary, BMADS main contribution is a reduction in energy consumption of relay nodes up to 98%, much more than the 50% claimed by solutions like Greenlink.
 And, at the same time, it has been designed as a new feature that can be applied directly to the current published mesh profile unlike [25], [28], etc.